scala/scala3/docs/docs/reference/instances/instance-defs.md

 }
 ```
 Instance definitions can be seen as shorthands for what is currently expressed with implicit object and method definitions.
-For instance, the definition of instance `IntOrd` above defines an implicit value of type `Ord[Int]`.
+For example, the definition of instance `IntOrd` above defines an implicit value of type `Ord[Int]`.
 It is hence equivalent
 to the following implicit object definition:
 ```scala
 implicit object IntOrd extends Ord[Int] {